scalar-labs/scalardl-emulator/README.md

 # ScalarDL emulator

-This tools offers an interactive command line interface to run Scalar DL Contract implementation on an in memory ledger.
+This tools offers an interactive command line interface to run Scalar DL Contract implementation on an in-memory ledger.

-### Generate the executables
+## Generate the executables

 ```
 ./gradlew build install
 ```
 The executable is found in `build/install/emulator/bin`.

-### Run
+## Run

 To run the emulator
 ```
 ./build/install/emulator/bin/emulator
 ```

 or pass a file containing a list of commands the tool will execute.
-This will run commands contained into the [end 2 end test scenario](./src/test/resources/end_2_end_test)
+For example, this will run commands contained in [cmds.txt](cmds.txt)
 ```
-./build/install/emulator/bin/emulator -f src/test/resources/end_2_end_test
+./build/install/emulator/bin/emulator -f cmds.txt
 ```

-#### Exit/Suspend the terminal
+### Exit/Suspend the terminal

 The tool can be exited with the standard shortcut to kill a job or by executing the `exit` command.

 The terminal can also be paused with Ctrl+Z